 Wasp Control Methods

-Let’s take a look at two methods that most people will be familiar with and let’s not consider fireworks, petrol, diesel or any other incendiary or explosive techniques we hear about in the news.
+Let’s take a look at two methods most people will be familiar with.
+Let’s not consider fireworks, petrol, diesel or any other incendiary or explosive techniques we hear about in the news.

 Wasp Control Sprays & Foams

 Sprays and foams are super for dealing with nests that are relatively small.
 Don’t be fooled though, some small nests still contain a thousand or more wasps very capable of swarming you.

 Wasp nest killer sprays and foams are best used in the evening when the nest is relatively dormant.

 Always plan your escape route.
 Ensure there is nothing for you to trip over.
 Finally, prep the product so you can deliver it instantly, as directed on the product label.